Skip To Content

 Extract DEMs from the imagery

-In the Output section of the Ortho Mapping tab, you can create DEMs (DSMs or DTMs) from the imagery.
+In the Product section of the Ortho Mapping tab, you can create DEMs (DSMs and DTMs) from the imagery.

-If you plan to use the DEM for orthorectification, you should specify DTM.
+If you plan to use the DEM for orthorectification, specify DTM.

-In Generate ortho mapping products using the custom wizard, learn more about the different algorithms available to generate the point cloud used to create the DEM: Extended Terrain Matching (ETM), Semi-Global Matching (SGM), and Multi-View Matching (MVM).
+In Generate ortho mapping products using the custom wizard, learn more about the algorithms available to generate the point cloud used to create the DEM: Extended Terrain Matching (ETM), Semi-Global Matching (SGM), and Multi-View Matching (MVM).
 It is typically best to test with the default (ETM), but consider MVM if your DEM does not show enough detail, or SGM if your imagery content shows urban buildings.
+When working with historical aerial imagery, MVM is recommended.

 DEM generation is a fully automated process.
-Once created, it is advisable to review the hillshade to gauge the quality and determine if corrections are required.
-DEM editing tools are provided in Pixel Editor (ArcGIS Image Analyst required) if you need to remove artifacts.
+Once created, it is recommended that you review a hillshade version of the product to gauge the quality and determine if corrections are required.
+DEM editing tools to remove artifacts are provided in Pixel Editor (ArcGIS Image Analyst required).

 Extracting a DTM is only possible in image overlap regions covered by multiple images.
 In any areas with no overlap, your DEM will have gaps.

-In the DEM Interpolation Settings, you will have the option to fill in DEM gaps with another source—ArcGIS Online World Terrain, for example.
+On the DTM Settings page, in the DEM Interpolation section, you can fill in DEM gaps with another source—ArcGIS Online World Terrain, for example.

 You can create an orthomosaic as a single output file.
-This can be used in ArcGIS Pro or shared as a tile layer via ArcGIS Online or ArcGIS Enterprise.
+This can be used in ArcGIS Pro or shared as a tile layer with ArcGIS Online or ArcGIS Enterprise.

 Note: